daleao/sdv/Professions/README.md

 You will also find that leveling becomes progressively easier after each skill reset (or harder, if you choose to configure it that way).
 By default, reseting a skill will also cause you to forget all associated recipes, but that can also be turned off.

 For this incredible service, the Statue will charge you 10,000g the first time, 50,000g the second, and 100,000g the third and last time, although the cost can also be configured.
 After performing three skill resets, you should have acquired all four level 10 professions simultaneously.
-As you reset and acquire new professions your progress will be reflected on the skills page menu, either by a colorful new star.
+As you reset and acquire new professions your progress will be reflected on the skills page menu by a colorful new star, over which you can hover to see the professions you have so far (hovering over the colorful bars will only show the most recent profession you have acquired).

 Keep in mind that **once a skill has been Mastered it can no longer be reset**.
+Taking advantage of Skill Reset may be difficult, but will also speed up your experience gain for Mastery and subsequent Prestige levels.

+Note also that **resetting a skill temporarily prevents it from contributing towards Mastery experience**, until it once again reaches level 10.

 All custom mod skills based on SpaceCore are compatible with Skill Reset by default.